 Impact Communications, Inc. consults with individuals and businesses to improve their face-to-face and over the phone communication skills.
-It is not what you know but how you communicate it that makes a difference.
 When you have to have impact, phone (847) 438-4480 or visit our web site, www.ImpactCommunicationsInc.com.

-Copyright © 2004 Impact Communications, Inc. All Rights Reserved.
+Copyright © 2015 Impact Communications, Inc. All Rights Reserved.